History

 1977

-Rev. Charles Settler Horn began his ministry as the fourteenth rector of Grace
+Rev. Charles Settler Horn began his ministry as the fifteenth rector of Grace

 1982